The Real Housewives of New Jersey season 12

 The twelfth season of The Real Housewives of New Jersey, an American reality television series, was broadcast on Bravo from February 1, 2022.
 Its executive producers were Jordana Hochman, Amy Kohn, Lauren Volonakis, Eric Fuller, Taylor Lucy Choi, and Andy Cohen.
 The season focused on the lives of returning cast members Teresa Giudice, Melissa Gorga, Dolores Catania, Margaret Josephs, Jennifer Aydin and Jackie Goldschneider.
 Traci Johnson joined the cast as a Friend of the Housewives.

-The season was the last in which Goldschneider appeared regularly.
+The season marked the final regular appearance of Jackie Goldschneider.

 Production and crew

 Production started filming for the 12th season in May of 2021 and wrapped in early August.
 The original premiere date was supposed to be in December, however was delayed to February 1, 2022.
 The trailer and cast photo were released on December 21, 2021.

 Cast

 All housewives returned from Season 11.